Fort Worth Alimony Lawyer

 Alimony can also be paid on a temporary basis to recognize past support that the recipient has given.
 While alimony is typically paid to support the spouse who cannot afford it, it can also be paid to support them in recognition of expenses they paid for to support their spouse.
 For instance, a spouse who worked to pay to put their spouse through college or professional school can often seek rehabilitation alimony to reimburse them for that work.
 This is also common in cases where one spouse was a homemaker or provided other support for the family, such as by being a stay-at-home parent.

 Alimony can be permanent, but this is often reserved for cases where the marriage lasted a long time and the recipient has an expectation of living a certain lifestyle or where the recipient has physical or mental health conditions that require additional support.
-Talk to a Fort Worth family lawyer about receiving permanent alimony in your divorce case in Fort Worth.
+Talk to an Arlington family lawyer about receiving permanent alimony in your divorce case in Fort Worth.

 Calculating How Much and How Long Alimony Will Be for in Fort Worth